OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 .. _the_simulator:

-The simulator
+The model
 =============

-We want to implement a simulator for a very simple model with a discrete step size of 1.
-Our model will have the following behavior:
+We want to implement a very simple model with the following behavior:

 - *val*:sub:`0` = *init_val*